 Stairway to Harihareshwar Beach

-Perhaps one of the most important landmarks, and sometimes ignored, of Harihareshwar are the lava rocks lying to the left of the beach can be accessed from Temple.
+Perhaps one in all the foremost vital landmarks, and sometimes ignored, of Harihareshwar are the lava rocks lying to the left of the beach can be accessed from Temple.
 Behind the temple is a stairway which will lead you to peak.
-Here you will find another stairway (around 130 stairs) which leads to the rocky patch by the side of the sea.
+Here you may realize another steps (130 stairs) that ends up in the rocky patch by the aspect of the ocean.
 View of the Arabian Sea from the stairways is simply breathtaking.
 Also, don’t miss the sunset as the views are simply stunning.

 The following day was planned for Diveagar, we checkout from Harihareshwar and reached Diveagar around 11.30am.
 Checked in to our Hotel Grand Ambience Resort and as we went in the middle of extreme heat hence the AC rooms saved us.
-It’s a new property, its clean, bathroom with shower, TV (with limited channels subscribed), AC and with amazing view.
+It’s a new property, its clean, bathroom with shower, TV (with limited channels subscribed), AC and also with amazing view.
 There are few options available nearby beach but offcourse you need advance booking.
 But last minutes trip dint had many options.
-It was working day for my husband (Chirag Mehta), and he was working from home on particular day.
-I relaxed for some time and by that time he finished his work.
+Though,it was working day for my husband (Chirag Mehta), he was working from Hotel room on particular day.
+I relaxed for some time while he was finishing his work.

 For lunch best thing that you should try is many house there offers fresh meals.
-These are actual homes who are cooking meals (thali).
+So, these are actual homes who are cooking meals (thali).
 We had lunch at Swayum Patil Khanaval which is located nearby beach.
 The food was simple and homely but is usually the best of local fare.
 So a non-veg thali could have fried fish, fish curry, chapatti, rice and Solkadi while a pure veg thali would have chapatti, two sabji, dal, rice and one sweet.
-I highly recommend this place if you are Seafood lover.
+Therefore, I highly recommend this place if you are Seafood lover.
 From there it was just to get back to the hotel and sleep.
-The afternoon heat really drains you out and hence there is nothing much you would want to fancy.
+The afternoon heat very drains you out and therefore there’s nothing abundant you’d wish to fancy.

 At around 5pm we became explorers, Diveagar Beach is a blend of activities and peace.
-The beach has increased immense prevalence among the people of Mumbai and Pune who are searching for adjacent beach choices other than the swarmed Alibag and Kashid Beach.
+The beach has enhanced huge prevalence among the people of Mumbai and Pune who are looking for adjacent beach decisions aside from the swarmed Alibag and Kashid Beach.
 There are multiple vendors selling Chaat, Vada Pav, Maggi, Ice-gola etc. Many adventure activities like all the water-sports, Parasailing, Horse/Camel ride, ATV ride, Banana/Bumper, Jet Ski Ride etc. you can enjoy here and the beach is also safe for swimming.
 Also can’t miss beautiful sunset.

 We decided to come next morning for water sports and activities.